Access to Biodiversity Monitoring Tools

 For select funded projects, we offer in-person mentoring, co-design, and tool enhancement.

-While we do not provide hardware (such as drones, AudioMoths, phones, or laptops), community partners can use —which we offer capacity-building for—to acquire their own equipment.
+While we do not provide hardware (such as drones, AudioMoths, phones, or laptops), community partners can use Web3 funding—which we offer capacity-building for—to acquire their own equipment.

 Communities that collect and share biodiversity data publicly can earn CDI payments.